-David E. Sanger is a national security correspondent and a senior writer at The New York Times.
-In a 38-year reporting career, he has been on three Times teams that have won Pulitzer Prizes, most recently in 2017 for international reporting on Russia’s cyber activities surrounding the 2016 Presidential election.
+David E. Sanger is a White House and national security correspondent and a senior writer at The New York Times.
+In a 39-year reporting career, he has been on three Times teams that have won Pulitzer Prizes, most recently in 2017 for international reporting on Russia’s cyber activities surrounding the 2016 Presidential election.
 His newest book, The Perfect Weapon: War, Sabotage and Fear in the Cyber Age, examines the emergence of cyberconflict as the primary way large and small states are competing and undercutting each other, changing the nature of global power.
-The Perfect Weapon will also be released in October 2020 as an HBO documentary.
+The Perfect Weapon was released in October 2020 as an HBO documentary.
 He is also the author of two Times best sellers on foreign policy and national security: The Inheritance: The World Obama Confronts and the Challenges to American Power, published in 2009, and Confront and Conceal: Obama’s Secret Wars and Surprising Use of American Power, published in 2012.
 Mr. Sanger has served as Tokyo bureau chief, Washington economic correspondent, White House correspondent during the Clinton and Bush administrations, and chief Washington correspondent.
 He was a leading member of the team that investigated the causes of the Challenger disaster in 1986, which was awarded a Pulitzer in national reporting the following year.
 A second Pulitzer, in 1999, was awarded to a team that investigated the struggles within the Clinton administration over controlling technology exports to China.
 A 1982 graduate of Harvard College, Mr. Sanger co-teaches “Central Challenges in American National Security, Strategy and the Press” with Graham T. Allison Jr. at the Kennedy School of Government.
 He is a member of the Aspen Strategy Group.

 David E. Sanger

 Aspen Strategy Group Member, White House and National Security Correspondent, The New York Times